Profile image for Andrew Shaw

 In 2010, he made an appearance on the other side of the camera with From the Archives: Five Decades, a show on pay channel TVNZ Heartland.
 Each episode saw Shaw interviewing a key figure from a particular decade of Kiwi television history, alongside classic TV footage from the past.

 He left TVNZ in July 2020, shortly before being named as that year's Television Legend at the NZ Television Awards.
-Shaw launched company Sophos Media Consulting, and in 2022 was appointed to the board of funding organisation NZ On Air.
+Shaw launched company Sophos Media Consulting, and did time on the board of funding organisation NZ On Air.
+In 2024, local producers' guild SPADA gave him their Industry Champion Award.

 Sources include